Starting from 2023 the ALGOSENSORS event adopts a broader scope of wireless networks in general and its new acronym becomes ALGOWIN.

 The conference proceedings will be published in the Springer “Lecture Notes in Computer Science”.
 Details TBA.

-Selected papers will be invited to a special journal issue.
-Details TBA.
+Selected papers will be invited to a special issue of Theoretical Computer Science.

 Awards will be given to the best paper and the best student paper.
 To be eligible for the best student paper award, at least one of the paper authors must be a full-time student at the time of submission, and the student(s) must have made a significant contribution to the paper.
 The program committee may decline to make these awards or may split them.